mazanaqvi/HandyScripts/README.md

 - **`make_global_copy.sh`** 🌍
   The ultimate tool to make any script globally accessible.
 Use this script to copy your favorite scripts to a global directory, make them executable, and ensure they're always within your reach.

+- **`deploy.sh`** 🏆
+  Automate your deployment like a pro!
+This script commits your changes (with a message), pushes them to the repository, builds your Flutter web project, and deploys it to Firebase—all in one go.
+A must-have for hassle-free deployments.

 - More enchanting scripts coming soon... 🛠️✨

 ---